Bharathkasyap/Incident_Response/src/Queries.md

 <details>
 <summary><strong>75. 🤝 Compromise of Trusted Relationship</strong></summary>

+**Sample Scenario:** An attacker gains access to a federated identity provider and uses it to access internal applications.
+The attack is caught via unusual federated login activity.

 **Who is Involved**: IR Lead, IAM Team, Network Security, SOC Tier 3 **Immediate Actions**: